damianhakert/damianhakert.github.io/source/posts/2016-10-22-gitlab-8-13-released.html.md

 ## Assign issues to MR author

-Did you reference some issues in your commits or merge request, but didn't assign them to yourself or aren't they assigned to the merge request author?
+Did you reference some issues in your commits or merge request, but didn't assign them to yourself, or they aren't assigned to the merge request author?
 There's now a quick link to do this:

 ![Quickly assign](/images/8_13/assign_yourself.png)

 ## /wip Slash Command

-From now on, you can use the [amazing slash commands][slash-cmds] to quickly change the status of a merge request to/from Work-In-Progress (WIP).
+You can now use the [amazing slash commands][slash-cmds] to quickly change the status of a merge request to/from Work-In-Progress (WIP).

 Just type `/wip` and submit your comment or merge request description!